 FOOD PAPER CONCLUSION

-Item Description How it affects the paper immediately How it affects the paper after 30 min.
-Does it contain fat?
+Item Description How it affects How it affects Does it contain fat?

+the paper immediately the paper after 30 min.

 1.

 2.

 3.

 4.

 5.

 6.

 Questions

 - 1. Why are fats needed in the body? - 2.
 Why are fats a concern when eaten in excess amounts? - 3.
 This experiment tests only for the presence of fat; it does not differentiate between types of fats.
 From the foods you chose, determine saturated versus unsaturated fats and whether the product has been hydrogenated or not.
 Give reasons for your conclusions.